Multi-Modal Argumentation After 25 Years: A Critical Assessment

 Professor Christopher W. Tindale is Director of the Centre for Research in Reasoning, Argumentation, and Rhetoric (CRRAR) and Professor of Philosophy at the University of Windsor, where he is co-editor of the journal Informal Logic and the book series Windsor Studies in Argumentation.
 His textbook authorship includes Good Reasoning Matters (with Groarke, Oxford University press 2008) and Fallacies and Argument Appraisal (Cambridge University Press 2007).
 He is the author of many papers in argumentation theory.
 His most recent books include Reason’s Dark Champions (University of South Carolina Press 2012), The Philosophy of Argument and Audience Reception (Cambridge University Press 2015), and a series of essays in Spanish, Retórica y teoría de la argumentación contemporáneas: ensayos escogidos de Christopher Tindale (Universidad EAFIT 2017).

-The course is open to graduate students who wish to take it for graduate credit (awarded through the University of Windsor); for post-doctoral researchers and junior faculty who may attend the course as fellows; and for others with a suitable background who wish to take the course out of interest.
+The course is open to graduate students, post-doctoral researchers and junior faculty who may attend the course as fellows; and for others with a suitable background who wish to take the course out of interest.
 Those who complete the course will be awarded a CRRAR Certificate.

 Michael Gilbert’s “Multi-Modal Argumentation” appeared in the journal Philosophy of the Social Sciences in 1994.
 The account then was developed in 1997 book, Coalescent Argumentation.
 The ensuing twenty-five years have seen the theory discussed in some quarters while neglected in others.
 This Summer Institute is an opportunity to review the theory after 25 years, to discuss its details and the prospects for its development.